-Have you separated with your legally married partner, ending a civil partnership, or you just split up, and now you want to make things right again with your ex-partner or rather other members of the family?
+Have you separated with your partner, ending a civil partnership, have just split up, and now you want to know what's next?

-Family mediation is a situation whereby well trained and independent Aspire family mediator helps you and your ex to work out on issues like payments for child maintenance, arrangements for the children, and money matters.
+Family mediation is when our Aspire family mediator helps you and your ex to work out on issues like payments for child maintenance, arrangements for the children, and money matters.

 The purpose of family mediation is to enable you to get effective solutions in a supportive and positive manner concerning divorce, family separation, or separation.

-Family mediation makes you be in control of all the decisions you make.
+Family mediation helps you be in control of all the decisions you make.
 Unlike the court, in this process, nobody makes decisions for you and forces them on you.

-You do according to the desires of your heart.
-The mediator enables you to find a solution that works for the two of you and provide adequate explanations on how you can make accord to be lawfully binding.
+Your mediator enables you to find a solution that works for the two of you and provides solutions on how you can resolve your disputes and disagreements.

 Step 1